Dental Implants Grayslake, IL

 The team at Bright Smile Dental provide dental implants in a way that is comfortable and functional.
 We take the time to make sure that every aspect of the procedure is completed correctly – the first time.

 In order to care for your implants, we advise patients to brush and floss their teeth throughout the day like normal.
-Additionally, it is important to schedule dental exams and cleanings with The Team at least twice a year.
-The staff at Bright Smile Dental will help to clean your teeth and ensure that they stay healthy.
-While dental prosthetics cannot become infected themselves, the teeth around them can.
+Additionally, it is important to schedule dental exams and cleanings with Dr. Flaksman at least twice a year.
+The team at Bright Smile Dental will help to clean your teeth and ensure that they stay healthy.
+While dental implants cannot become infected themselves, the teeth around them can.
 If, in the future, you suffer from a severe case of gum disease or a dental abscess, the infection can spread into your jawbone.
 This puts your implants in jeopardy because in order to stay secure, the jawbone must be in good health.
-If it becomes infected, your dental prosthetics and all of your teeth will be in jeopardy.
+If it becomes infected, your dental implants and all of your teeth will be in jeopardy.

 If you currently have implants and your teeth start to hurt, call 847-993-8023 to schedule an appointment immediately.
 This way we can identify any infection and treat it before it can spread into the jawbone.
 As long as you follow these simple preventative care steps, your implants and natural teeth should remain in good health.